xSylar7/TASK-Django-M10-Forms/README.md

 2. Add your `delete` view to `urls.py` with the name `delete-store-item` (make sure to add the `item_id` variable in the path).
 3. Add an `anchor` tag to delete the store item in our `store_item_list.html` template.
    - Have the `href` set to `{% url 'delete-store-item' item_id=item.id %}`
+4. Test out that the delete works.
+5. Commit and push your code.